lukesky19/SkyWelcome/README.md

 # SkyWelcome
 ## Description
-* A plugin that allows players to toggle join, leave, MOTD messages, and to choose custom join and leave messages.
+* A plugin that offers toggleable join, leave, and motd messages, the ability to custom join and leave messages, and welcome rewards.

 ## Features
 * Player togglable join, leave, and MOTD messages.